rwxayheee/Meeko/docs/source/tutorial4.rst

     pip install prody

-There are some very minor differences between the specific branch used and the ``develop`` branch.
-See `here for a comparison <https://github.com/rwxayheee/Meeko/compare/develop..rna_flex>`_
+There are only some very minor differences between the specific branch used and the official ``develop`` branch.
+See `here for a comparison <https://github.com/forlilab/Meeko/compare/develop...rwxayheee:Meeko:rna_flex>`_.

 Python Script
 =============